MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/4-copilot-in-outlook.md

 ## Demo Setup

 The demo setup instructions for this option can be found [here](https://microsoft.seismic.com/Link/Content/DCFPQWmT2DMXC8WJjgjP4H44GWXG).
-Specifically, pages 1-4, which covers how to set up the email thread we will reference in the demo below.
+Specifically, pages 1-4, which covers how to set up the email thread we'll reference in the demo below.

 > **IMPORTANT:**  The demo setup will require at least 4 people (optionally 6).
 Conduct this with your team before your planned delivery.
 Once completed, you can reference this email for future deliveries.